gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 The KiCad schematic editor (EESchema) supports **mixed-signal SPICE simulation using the [ngspice](http://ngspice.sourceforge.net/) SPICE engine**.
 Unfortunately, the simulation feature of KiCad is not very well documented.
 Your best bet is to start with one of the working examples provided by KiCad, and learn from there (see below). ngspice is bundled with KiCad so you do not need to download it separetly.

-For general information on SPICE simulation, also see the {{% link text="SPICE Simulation page" src="/electronics/general/circuit-simulation/spice-simulation" %}}.
+For general information on SPICE simulation, also see the [SPICE Simulation page](/electronics/general/circuit-simulation/spice-simulation).

 KiCad comes with example simulation circuits located at `<KiCad installation dir>/share/kicad/demos/simulation/`.
 In this directory there is the following simulation schematic example directories:

 * **laser_driver**: Good example if you want to know how to include op-amps and transistors into your simulation.
 Notice that the pinout for the op-amp used in this schematic is very different to that of the op-amps in KiCAD's two built-in simulation component libraries.
-+
-.A screenshot of the Laser Driver simulation example that comes shipped with KiCad.
-Layout of circuit slightly adjusted to improve screenshot. image::kicad-laser-driver-simulation-schematic-screenshot.png[width=600px]
+    {{% figure src="kicad-laser-driver-simulation-schematic-screenshot.png" width="600px" caption="A screenshot of the Laser Driver simulation example that comes shipped with KiCad.
+Layout of circuit slightly adjusted to improve screenshot." %}}
 * rectifier
 * pspice
 * **sallen_key**: Another example using op-amps, this time setup to perform AC analysis (i.e. produce gain and phase plots).
 Simulates a Sallen-Key low-pass filter.
-+
-.A screenshot of the Sallen Key simulation example that comes shipped with KiCad.
-Layout of circuit slightly adjusted to improve screenshot. image::kicad-sallen-key-simulation-schematic-screenshot.png[width=600px] +
+    {{% figure src="kicad-sallen-key-simulation-schematic-screenshot.png" width="600px" caption="A screenshot of the Sallen Key simulation example that comes shipped with KiCad.
+Layout of circuit slightly adjusted to improve screenshot." %}}

-.The simulation plots for the op-amp output of the KiCad Sallen Key simulation example. image::kicad-sallen-key-simulation-plots.png[width=700px]
+    {{% figure src="kicad-sallen-key-simulation-plots.png" width="700px" caption="The simulation plots for the op-amp output of the KiCad Sallen Key simulation example." %}}

 ### Simulation Specific Symbol Parameters